aselshall/eds/exam/study_guide.md

   - Integrating AI code assistants in Jupyter Notebook

 **Sample Questions:**
+**Question 22.** Select all correct answers.
+AI conding assistants (e.g., Jupyter AI, GitHub copilot, and Amazon CodeWhisperer) can:
+  1. have have seamless integration with Jupyter and other IDEs
+  2. have multi-feature chat user-interface
+  3. provide real-time feedback and context-aware suggestions
+  4. improve various aspects of the coding process
+  5. guarantee error-free code without human review
+  6. provide creative solutions that require human insight
+  7. boost your Python learning and productivity
+  8. replace the work that you do

 ## 6. Data Science Workflow
 - Lessons 16-17: Data Science Workflow
   - Steps in the data science workflow
   - Data preprocessing techniques

 **Sample Questions:**
+**Question 23** What is the first step in the data science workflow?
+a) Data analysis
+b) Data visualization
+c) Data collection
+d) Data preprocessing

 ## 7. NumPy
 - Lessons 18-20: NumPy Basics
   - Creating NumPy arrays